Armenia again violates ceasefire on border with Azerbaijan | News.az

 - Azerbaijan

-Units of the Armenian armed forces shelled the positions of the Azerbaijani Army on the Armenian-Azerbaijani border with mortars and firearms, the Azerbaijani Defense Ministry said on Tuesday.
+Units of Armenian armed forces fired at the positions of the units of the Azerbaijan Army located at the Armenia-Azerbaijan state border using mortars and small arms, the Azerbaijani Defense Ministry said on Thursday.

-On November 3, from 00:25 to 04:45 (GMT+4), the positions of Azerbaijani military units located in the Tovuz, Gadabay and Dashkasan districts of Azerbaijan were shot at from the Berd, Chambarak and Vardenis regions of Armenia.
+Starting from the evening hours on November 4 to 04:50 on November 5, the positions of Azerbaijan’s military units located in Tovuz, Gadabay and Dashkesan districts of Azerbaijan were fired intermittently by Armenian troops from the direction of Berd, Chambarak and Vardenis regions of Armenia.